mzhaoshuai/deform-conv/README.md

 - This implementation also does not take advantage of the fact that offsets and the input have similar shape (in `tf_batch_map_offsets`).
 (So STN-style bilinear sampling will help)
-- The TensorFlow Keras backend must be used
+- The TensorFlow Keras backend must be used (channel-last)
+- You can check ensure the TensorFlow implementation is equivalent to its scipy counterpart by running unit tests (e.g. `py.test -x -v --pdb`)